 So what are the problems in periods?
 The first one that we will talk about is the lack of iodine that contributes to hypothyroidism.
 Hypothyroidism, or an underactive thyroid gland, can cause several menstrual problems.
 These include heavy bleeding during periods and infrequent cycles, as well as absent menstruation altogether.
 Women with hypothyroidism often experience period irregularities.
 In a 2013 study, 68% of participants had absent or extremely light periods, while 28 percent reported heavy periods that lasted more than two weeks.

-Another condition is hyperthyroidism which also causes female menstrual issues.
+Another condition is hyperthyroidism often caused by Graves’ disease which also causes female menstrual issues.
 Women with hyperthyroidism have an overactive thyroid gland, which means hormone production is too high.
 One sign that can be seen in these females is abnormal menstrual bleeding, usually more intense than normal periods or premature menopause.

 Too little thyroid hormone can cause heavy menstrual bleeding, while too much of it may have the opposite effect.
 Both conditions are associated with missed or no periods and affect fertility in women trying to get pregnant.

-However, these conditions show menstrual issues symptoms, which, if caught early on, can be treated easily.
-Moving on, when the body's thyroid hormone levels drop too low, a signal is sent from one part of your brain (the hypothalamus) to another.
-This eventually results in increased production by more than just 100%.
+However, these conditions show menstrual related issues, which, if caught early on, can be treated easily.
+When the body's thyroid hormone levels drop too low, a signal is sent from one part of your brain (the hypothalamus) to another.
+This eventually results in increased production by more than just 100% of TSH hormone.
 It also increases at a faster rate because it has been told that there should be greater demands on its resources - like food or energy sources, for instance.
 The result?
 More TSH, which tells these glands what they need: new hormones called thyroxine(s).

 However, several types of menstrual problems occur due to a lack of iodine.
 We explored a few of them here.